brreg/regnskapsregister-api/docs/for-devs.md

 Import this collection in Postman to test the api locally.

+## Kopi av årsregnskap
+In order to be able to run the endpoints for kopi av årsregnskap locally, you will need to have [GraphicsMagick](http://www.graphicsmagick.org/) installed in order for the application to be able to convert TIFF to PDF.

 # Build and deploy on Openshift (BR only)
 1. Trigger the pipeline `make trigger-pipeline`
 2. If the build succeeds, grab the git hash and paste it into both deployment files in the appconfig.